isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 we can now mentally parse these definitions differently, that is, reading them
 literally.
-The first of which, says "the function call `not false` is equal to
+The first of which, says "the function `def:not` called with argument
-`ctor:true`".
-Thus, this equals sign is really and truly an *equals* sign.
-It is
+`ctor:false` is equal to `ctor:true`".
+Thus, this equals sign is really and
-*not* the "assignment" operator found in all stateful descendants of ALGOL, nor
+truly an *equals* sign.
+It is *not* the "assignment" operator found in all
-is it some sort of test-for-equality that usually gets called `==`.
-No, we are
+stateful descendants of ALGOL, nor is it some sort of test-for-equality that
+usually gets called `==`.
+No, we are saying the thing on the left side is
-saying the thing on the left side is exactly the same thing as on the right!
+exactly the same thing as on the right!

 This equality is very deep.
 While Agda will simplify the left side to the right
 whenever possible, the two sides are exactly equivalent in all non-pattern